Cheapest Washington County Heating Oil Price History

 Short Term Trends

-Washington’s overall fuel oil consumption fluctuates from year to year as winter conditions change.
-As the temperature outside drops, homes’ heating systems need to burn additional heating oil to keep the house warm inside.
+Washington’s overall oil consumption fluctuates yearly as winter conditions change.
+As the temperature outside gets more chilly, homes’ furnaces need to burn increasing amounts of heating oil to maintain a constant interior temperature.
 Last winter, the average outside temperature in Washington was 24.4°F, which was 4.2°F colder than the prior winter's average outside temperature.

 Washington County Average Winter Temperature